Parallel Pathways and Multi-level Approval Workflow

 The entire process will act as a base whereas once the workflow is initiated, it will be split into two different stages.

 The advantage of having multiple stages is plenty because it will be forwarded to different approvers.
 All these approvers are expected to understand what is expected of them, review the document, and approve it when it meets the necessary criteria.

 At the surface level, the idea of splitting up a base process into multiple stages may sound simple but the concept is capable of bringing about a digital revolution in workflow management.

 The term “Parallel” is being repeatedly used in this context because it allows the creator to design a process and have it reviewed by multiple decision-makers at the same time.

 A similar example as stated above is the purchase of a laptop.
 The finance team will be able to review and confirm if it falls within their allocated budget while the team leader and the operations team can choose to approve it if it is essential for an employee to deliver his/her best performance.

 Accumulating All Stages into a Unified Decision

-The power of using a workflow automation software will be evident when handling parallel decision making on different levels throughout the organization.
+The power of using workflow automation software will be evident when handling parallel decision-making on different levels throughout the organization.

 Irrespective of the employees working in different shifts, possibly in different cities, and when there is a need to collaborate with one another, it helps unify the different aspects of parallel processing.